Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 16

 Iowa Performance Insights (2022-23)

-- The Hawkeyes outscored opponents by 15.5 points per game last season, with a +589 scoring differential overall.
-They put up 87.3 points per game (first in college basketball) and allowed 71.8 per contest (331st in college basketball).
+- The Hawkeyes put up 87.3 points per game (first in college basketball) last season while giving up 71.8 per contest (331st in college basketball).
+They had a +589 scoring differential and outscored opponents by 15.5 points per game.

-- On offense, Iowa averaged 89.2 points per game last season in conference contests.
-As a comparison, its season average (87.3 points per game) was 1.9 PPG lower.
+- Iowa tallied 89.2 points per game last season in conference action, which was 1.9 more points per game than its overall average (87.3).

-- When playing at home, the Hawkeyes scored 3.5 more points per game last year (89.4) than they did when playing on the road (85.9).
+- The Hawkeyes put up 89.4 points per game when playing at home last season.
+On the road, they averaged 85.9 points per contest.

+- Defensively Iowa played better in home games last season, allowing 65 points per game, compared to 78.5 when playing on the road.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.